 - Police and First Responders

-This mass killing went from active shooter (hunt and neutralize), to an armed barricaded hostage taking (hold, negotiate, prepare immediate action plans) in literally a matter of minutes.
+This mass killing went from active shooter (hunt and neutralize) to an armed barricaded hostage-taking (hold, negotiate, prepare immediate action plans) in literally a matter of minutes.
 From what I have read I cannot fault the police commanders from attempting to work the hostage situation to a successful conclusion.
 Every active shooter situation can change course (and response direction) with the absence of active shooting, and the known location of the killer.

-Police officers from Command down to new patrol officer must assess and identify the situation for what it is at that time, not what it was a minute ago, and cannot simply engage a course of action in a “one-size-fits-all” mentality.
+Police officers from Command down to new patrol officers must assess and identify the situation for what it is at that time, not what it was a minute ago, and cannot simply engage a course of action in a “one-size-fits-all” mentality.
 Things change, and those changes can have dramatic influences on a successful outcome or a horrendously botched effort by police.
 In this event, had the police screwed up their response, I am confident more lives would have been lost.

-Initially the officers tried to protect the victims and innocent bystanders by engaging the suspect in a gun battle.
+Initially, the officers tried to protect the victims and innocent bystanders by engaging the suspect in a gun battle.
 However, the suspect was able to retreat into a bathroom with several hostages, and the shooting ceased, or at least became more sporadic and aimed mostly at law enforcement.
-At that point the situation has dramatically changed.
+At that point, the situation has dramatically changed.
 Police officers may be tempted to just burst in blasting and hope for the best, but that is not supported by vetted training organizations like NTOA and IACP.

 The standard response at that point is to Contain, Control, and Call-Out.
 Speed is only part of the equation in effective spree killer responses.
 By containing and controlling the terrorist’s movements it allows time to plan, evaluate and assess the scene by follow-up officers.
 Rescue teams can be sent in (if practical) to begin evacuating casualties.
 Without the immediate stimulus of death to the hostages (shooting, screaming, countdown, etc.), an attempt by law enforcement to rush the restroom would most likely have ended in catastrophe.